chasakara/Fit-Healthy-Body/README.md

 Forms have been used to allow the admin user to add and edit products manually on the site.

 #### Bag
-A fully functioning shopping bag allowing users to add both products and programmes they wish to buy Quantity selector with option to update or remove item from bag Clear Secure Checkout button to take user to checkout An arrow displayed at the bottom of the bag to easily direct the user back to the navigation options
+A fully functioning shopping bag allowing users to add both products and exercise or nutrients they wish to buy Quantity selector with option to update or remove item from bag Clear Secure Checkout button to take user to checkout An arrow displayed at the bottom of the bag to easily direct the user back to the navigation options